AndersenLab/EasySortR/README.md

 ### Setup Plates

-Do all scored plates have corresponding setup plates?
+Do all scored plates have corresponding setup plates in all experiments?
 If not, how should we handle getting the number scored into read-in data frames?

 ### Data Structure